MVX-star/GeoFS-After-Dark/README.md

 It creates a super realistic and cinematic effect.

 # ⚙️ Installation (Tampermonkey)
-1. Install Tampermonkey
+1. Install Tampermonkey.
-Go to your browser’s extension store
+Go to your browser’s extension store.
-Search for Tampermonkey
+Search for Tampermonkey.
-Click Add to Browser
+Click Add to Browser.
-Confirm installation
+Confirm installation.
 2. Find the Script
 Open this repository on GitHub
 Locate a .js file (example: script.user.js)